-The total number of bird species detected during these five minute bird counts has varied little between 2011 and 2014, with between 29 and 33 bird species detected each year2 (Figure 3.1).
-Between 10% and 18% of these species detected each year are native species ranked as either Nationally Threatened or 'At Risk' under the New Zealand Threat Classification System and a further 39% to 41% are native species ranked as Not Threatened (Robertson et al, 2013).
-Between 42% and 48% of species detected are listed as Introduced and Naturalised2 (see Appendix).
+The total number of bird species detected during these five minute bird counts has varied little between 2011 and 2015, with between 29 and 33 bird species detected each year (Figure 3.1).
+Between 10% and 19% of these species detected each year are native species ranked as either Nationally Threatened or 'At Risk' under the New Zealand Threat Classification System and a further 32% to 41% are native species ranked as Not Threatened (Robertson et al, 2013).
+Between 42% and 48% of species detected are listed as Introduced and Naturalised (see Appendix).

-Figure 3.1: Total number of bird species detected during five-minute bird counts carried out in Wellington City parks and reserves, 2011-2014.
+Figure 3.1: Total number of bird species detected during five-minute bird counts carried out in Wellington City parks and reserves, 2011-2015.

-Fourteen of the native bird species detected between 2011 and 2014 were species that are typically found in native forest habitat and it is these species for which trends in relative abundance and distribution have been reported below.
-The remaining eight native species recorded were either open-country or coastal species such as Australasian harrier (Circus approximans), paradise shelduck (Tadorna variegata) or red-billed gull (Larus novaehollandiae) and are not included in any further analyses.
+Fourteen of the native bird species detected between 2011 and 2015 were species that are typically found in native forest habitat and it is these species for which trends in relative abundance and distribution have been reported below.
+The remaining nine native species recorded were either open-country or coastal species such as Australasian harrier (Circus approximans), paradise shelduck (Tadorna variegata) or red-billed gull (Larus novaehollandiae) and are not included in any further analyses.

-Between 2011 and 2014 there has been no consistent change in the mean number of native forest bird species detected per bird count station in Wellington City reserves, despite some statistically significant year-to-year fluctuations ($F{3,796} = 6.18$, p = 0.000375; one-way ANOVA).
-For example, there was a significant decline from a mean of 2.8 species recorded per station in 2011 to 2.5 species in 2012 (z = 1.96, p = 0.0015; two-tailed z-test), followed by a subsequent increase to 3.0 species per station in 2013 (z = 1.96, $p = 3.28 \times 10^{-5}$; two-tailed z-test) (Figure 3.2).
-The mean number of native forest bird species detected at count stations in Wellington City and south Wairarapa reserves, and in Porirua Scenic Reserve have not differed significantly between each other during most years (Figure 3.2).
-In contrast, the number of native forest bird species detected per count station in Upper Hutt reserves has been significantly higher than those recorded in Wellington City each year between 2011 and 2014 ($F_1 = 154.72$, $p = 2.78 \times 10^{-32}$; two-way ANOVA).
+Between 2011 and 2015 there has been a significant increase in the mean number of native forest birds detected per bird count station in Wellington City reserves, despite some year-to-year variation ($F{4,995} = 11.63$, $p = 3.1 \times 10^{-9}$; one-way ANOVA).
+In contrast, there has been no consistent trend in the mean number of native forest bird species detected in Upper Hutt City and South Wairarapa reserves and in Porirua Scenic Reserve over the same period of time (Figure 3.2).
+The average number of native forest bird species recorded per count station in Upper Hutt City reserves continues to be significantly higher than those recorded in Wellington City each year ($F_1 = 176.30$, $P = 7.71 \times 10^{-37}$; two-way ANOVA).